John Birch (missionary): John Birch Society

 Birch is mainly known today by the society that bears his name.
 The John Birch Society was established in Indianapolis, Indiana, during a two-day session on December 8 and 9, 1958, by a group of twelve led by Robert W. Welch Jr., a retired candy manufacturer and Conservative political activist from Belmont, Massachusetts.
 In 1954, Welch authored the first book about Birch titled The Life of John Birch: In the story of one American boy, the ordeal of his age.
-He organized the JBS to promote less government, more responsibility, and a better world.
+He organized the JBS to promote "less government, more responsibility, and a better world".
 Welch named the new organization after Birch, saying that Birch was an unknown but dedicated anti-communist, and the first American casualty of the Cold War.
-Jimmy Doolittle, U.S. Army, Retired, who met Birch in China after Doolittle's raid on Tokyo, Japan, said in his 1994 autobiography: "[Birch] had no way of knowing that the John Birch Society, a highly vocal postwar anticommunist organization, would be named after him because its founders believed him to be the 'first casualty of World War III.'
+Jimmy Doolittle, U.S. Army, Retired, who met Birch in China after Doolittle's raid on Tokyo, Japan, said in his 1991 autobiography: "[Birch] had no way of knowing that the John Birch Society, a highly vocal postwar anti-communist organization, would be named after him because its founders believed him to be the 'first casualty of World War III.'
 I feel sure he would not have approved."

-Welch received permission from Birch's parents to name the JBS after their son, and both his mother and father participated in Society related events.
+Welch received permission from Birch's parents to name the JBS after their son, and both his mother and father participated in Society-related events.